Alex Guerrero (baseball): 2016

 Guerrero injured his knee in spring training in 2016, causing him to begin the season on the disabled list.
 In a minor league rehab stint across three different levels in May, he played in 16 games and hit .136.
 When he was ready to rejoin the team, there was no spot available on the active roster so Guerrero was designated for assignment by the Dodgers on May 31, 2016 and removed from the 40-man roster.
 The Dodgers released Guerrero on June 8.

 Chunichi Dragons

 On November 26, 2016, Guerrero signed with the Chunichi Dragons of Nippon Professional Baseball.
 Guerrero broke a Chunichi franchise record for most consecutive games with a home run, with 6, after he cleared the fence against the Rakuten Eagles on 3 June 2017.
 He however fell short of equalling the NPB record of 7 consecutive games with a home run set by Randy Bass and Sadaharu Oh as he failed to register a hit in the final match of the series against the Eagles on 4 June.
 Guerrero was selected for the 2017 Central League All-Star team by choice of the manager.
 The Dragons released Guerrero on December 2.

 Yomiuri Giants

-On December 17, 2017, Guerrero signed with the Yomiuri Giants of Nippon Professional Baseball (NPB) for a two-year 800 million yen ($USD million) deal.
+On December 17, 2017, Guerrero signed with the Yomiuri Giants of Nippon Professional Baseball (NPB) for a two-year 800 million yen (US$ million) deal.
 On December 2, 2019, he became a free agent.